jerodg/jgutils/README.md

 Based on the built-in replace.
 Accepts a list of 'old' substrings to be replaced by a single 'new' substring.

+USHoliday (usholiday)
+==
+Tests for the following US federal holidays as well as observed days.
+Observed: If a holiday falls on a Saturday observance => Friday, Sunday => Monday

+* New years: January 1
+* Martin Luther King Jr.: 3rd Monday in January
+* Washington's Birthday (Presidents): 3rd Monday in February
+* Memorial: Last Monday in May
+* Independance: July 4
+* Labor: First Monday in September
+* Columbus: Second Monday in October
+* Veterans: November 11
+* Thanksgiving: Fourth Thursday in November

 Varprint (varprint)
 ==
 Prints the name of the variable and the value.